 Days 15-16: After some morning birding in the dry habitat, we’ll drive west, passing out of arid terrain and back into the humid low foothill forest of Jocotoco’s Buenaventura Reserve and the very comfortable Umbrellabird Lodge.

 The Buenaventura Reserve protects some of the most threatened forest in the country, and the drive there through mostly cleared pasture land makes one appreciate the value of this spectacular piece of forest.
 We’ll have breakfast to the sounds of distant Howler Monkeys and squabbling hummingbirds before we take an easy hike to look for the namesake of the lodge: the amazing Long-wattled Umbrellabird which has a lek nearby.
 Its foghorn call is often heard, and we should be able to find one or more sitting unobtrusively in the forest sub-canopy.

 The reserve also protects the scarce and local El Oro Parakeet, which we have a chance of seeing at the upper end of the reserve.
 We may get to see a few Club-winged Manakins displaying or a White-tipped Sicklebill tap into a heliconia flower.
 We could run into Gray-backed Hawk, Barred Puffbird, or Ochraceous Attila among throngs of other birds.
 The fruit feeders around Umbrellabird Lodge’s dining area can attract tanagers, araçaris, and coatis, and its hummingbird feeders are among the best in Ecuador.
 Nights at Umbrellabird Lodge.

-Day 16: We’ll leave late in the morning for Guayaquil, stopping along the way at some ponds and mudflats and patches of coastal dry forest for a few last bits of birding before returning to the big city and our final night in Ecuador.
+Day 17: We’ll leave late in the morning for Guayaquil, stopping along the way at some ponds and mudflats and patches of coastal dry forest for a few hours of birding before returning to the big city and our final night in Ecuador.
 Night in Guayaquil.